Codependency And Addicted To Love: Mental Health Impact

 Do I rely on my partner to feel good about myself?

 If the answer is “yes,” you might be codependent.
-If you’re having difficulty finding good things about yourself and relying on others for validation and confidence, this can be another sign of codependency.
+If you’re having difficulty finding good things about yourself and you tend to rely on others for validation and confidence, this can be another sign of codependency.

-Can I take care of myself, or do I rely on my partner to do things because I’m afraid of losing them?
+Can I take care of myself, or do I rely on my partner too much?

 One of the deep-seated challenges of codependency can be the fear of losing the other person.
-It can be a concern because you can become so interconnected with your partner that if you lose them, you might feel like you’ll lose yourself.
+It can be a concern because you can become so interconnected with your partner that if you lose them, you might believe that you would also lose yourself.
 Ask yourself, “Am I able to function on my own, or do I need my partner to accomplish this?”
 Keep in mind that this question generally pertains to emotional neediness, not caretaking or financial support.
-It can be helpful to remember that you are a unique and powerful human being who doesn’t need to attach yourself to anyone else to be happy.
+It can be helpful to remember that you are a unique and powerful human being who doesn’t need to attach yourself to anyone else to be fulfilled, content, or complete.
 You can enjoy relationships with others, but they will often be more rewarding when you love yourself first.

 With codependency, there is often a deep fear of not being able to function without your partner.
 The reality is that as human beings, we can sustain ourselves and function without specific interpersonal relationships in our lives.
 It can be painful to lose someone you love, but you’re not likely to waste away without them.
 People are generally here to enrich our lives, not sustain them.